Q: What sorts of messages does a beard send, and why?

 Q: Does facial hair affect how people perceive men?

 - In a 2013 study of facial hair and perceptions of men’s attractiveness, health, masculinity, and parenting abilities, researchers asked both men and women to rate photographs of a man with various stages of facial hair (Dixson & Brooks, 2013).
 They found:

 - Perhaps unsurprisingly, both men and women’s ratings of masculinity increased as facial hair increased.
 More facial hair = more masculine.

 - Clean-shaven and full beards received higher ratings on perceived health, and light and heavy stubble received lower ratings on perceived health.

 - Women perceived full beards as indicating better parenting skills.

 - Heavy stubble was perceived as most attractive by women.

 - The male models they used had the ability to grow full beards.
 This means the results don’t apply to men who can’t grow full beards who let their stubble grow in.
-They could be the same for those men, but they might not.
+Is stubble attractive?
+It could be, but it might not.
 Personally, I think the results would be very different if a guy can’t grow a full beard, and his stubble grows out in patches.

 Q: Any studies on facial hair and employability?